Mitiaj/Easy-Sprites/README.md

 $pseudo: true //bool
 ```

-By default I've enabled element size to true which set's width and height to actual source image size if you don't need it for any reason you can set it to false.
+By default element size is set to true it applies width and height from actual source image, if you don't need them for any reason you can set it to false.

 ```scss
 $size: true //bool
 ```

-By default centering is set to false if you need to center your image to x, y or both axis use this options.
+By default centering is set to false if you need to center your image to x, y or both axis use one of these options.

 ```scss
 $center: false //bool